TradeStation vs. E*Trade Introduction

 Extra Services

-IRAs: Both brokers have IRAs, and both let you trade futures inside one.
-TradeStation charges $35 each year for a securities IRA plus a $50 closeout fee.
-E*Trade only has a $25 fee for early withdrawals.
+IRAs: Both companies offer Individual Retirement Accounts.
+Both let you trade futures in an IRA.
+TradeStation charges a $35 yearly fee for a securities IRA and a $50 fee if you close the account.
+E*Trade charges $25 for early withdrawals.

 Winner: E*Trade